 Original Item Linguistically Modified Item Dorothy is running for president of the student body and wants to create campaign posters to hang throughout the school.
 She has determined that there are four main hallways that need six posters each.
 A single poster takes one person 30 minutes to create and costs a total of \$1.50.
 You want to plant 6 roses in each of 4 large pots.
 Planting a single rose takes you 30 minutes and costs \$1.50.
 What would be the total cost for Dorothy to create all the needed posters?
 Show your work.
 What is the total cost to plant all the roses?
 Show your work.
 If two people working together can create a poster in 20 minutes, how much total time would Dorothy save by getting a friend to help her?
 Show your work.
 With a friend's help, you can plant a rose in 20 minutes.
 How much total time do you save by getting a friend to help?
 Show your work.
 If Dorothy works alone for 3 hours and is then joined by her friend, calculate exactly how much total time it will take to create all the necessary posters.
 Show your work.
 You work alone for 3 hours, and then a friend joins you.
 Now how much total time will it take to plant all the roses?
-Show your work.
-Omar, Dorothy's opponent, decided to create his posters on a Saturday and get his friends Janice and Beth to help.
-He knows that he can create 24 posters in 12 hours if he works alone.
-He also knows that Janice can create 24 posters in 10 hours and Beth can create 24 posters in 9 hours.
-How long will it take them, if all three of them work together, to create the 24 posters?
-Round all decimals to the nearest hundredth.
-Show your work.
-You can plant 24 roses in 12 hours.
-Your friend Al can plant 24 roses in 10 hours and your friend Kim can plant 24 roses in 9 hours.
-How long does it take the three of you to plant 24 roses together?
-Round all decimals to the nearest hundredth.
-Show your work.
+Show your work. mar, Dorothy's opponent, decided to create his osters on a Saturday and get his friends Janice and eth to help.
+He knows that he can create 24 posters in 2 hours if he works alone.
+He also knows that Janice and create 24 posters in 10 hours and Beth can create 4 posters in 9 hours.
+How long will it take them, if all nree of them work together, to create the 24 posters? ound all decimals to the nearest hundredth.
+Show our work.
 When Omar went to purchase his posters, he discovered that the cost of creating a poster had increased by 20%.
 How many posters will he be able to create if he wants to spend the same amount of money on his posters as Dorothy?
 Justify your answer.
 You just discovered that the cost of purchasing a rose increased by 20%.
 How many roses can you plant with the same amount of money that you spent when a rose cost \$1.50?
 Justify your answer.